ciaralynch72/destination_unknown/README.md

 ![Play_again Bug](docs/readme_images/bug.JPG)

-I had an issue while playing the game a user could add any non alphebetical charater and the game woudl accept it and reduce the number of chances left.
+I had an issue while playing the game a user could add any non alphebetical character and the game woudl accept it and reduce the number of chances left.
 It also accepted empty characters which crashed the app.
 I created a function called letters_only and used isalpha() to omit this problem.

 ![Number Bug](docs/readme_images/number_bug.JPG)

 ![Letters Only](docs/readme_images/letters_only_bug.JPG)

 ## Deployment

-This code was connected to Heroku via GitHub  using the following steps:
-1. I created the repository from the Code Institute Python template.

-## Clone Project ##

 The site was deployed via [Heroku](https://dashboard.heroku.com/apps), and the live link can be found here: [Destination Unknown](https://destinationunknown1.herokuapp.com/)